mintsoft/iPXE-WDS-EFI-Boot-Menu/README.md

 # Repository copy of [this Gist](https://gist.github.com/mintsoft/e4bf8391cdc3a9d9014b185897cef41c) #
 With the actual content of the files in the repository as well as the instructions; removed the references to PXELinux and Grub2 as neither works well with netboot + EFI at the current time.

-# A pre-boot menu for EFI that allows WDS by default and selection of others manually #
-## Delivered entirely from WDS ##
+## A pre-boot menu for EFI that allows WDS by default and selection of others manually; delivered entirely from WDS ##

 This has the advantage that if you already have a WDS infrastructure for deploying windows (which presumably you do, if you're installing Windows desktops) then you don't require a separate/additional TFTP setup for deploying linux etc.